Top

 Determining custody is tough.
 Do not hesitate to reach out to qualified Dallas child custody attorneys at DebnamRust, P.C. for your case.
 Call (214) 758-8681 or contact us online.

-To initiate the process of modifying custody, the parent seeking changes must file a petition with the court that details the changed circumstances and justifies why a modification is necessary.
+To initiate the process of modifying custody, the parent seeking changes must file a petition with the court detailing the changed circumstances and justifying why a modification is necessary.
 The court will review the situation to determine if adjusting the custody arrangement aligns with the child’s best interests.
-Considerations may include the child’s physical and emotional needs, the stability of each parent's household, and both parents' commitment to supporting the child's relationship with the other parent.
+Considerations may include the child’s physical and emotional needs, the stability of each parent’s household, and both parents’ commitment to supporting the child’s relationship with the other parent.

 Helping You Navigate the Emotional Aspects of Child Custody